Chapter 8: Trigonometry — Sine, Cosine, and the Turret Controller

 Vector Projection onto a Plane

 When working in 3D, we often have a 3D vector that we want to "flatten" onto a plane.
-For example: the vector from the turret to the mouse's 3D position includes a vertical component, but the turret only rotates horizontally — we need the horizontal part only.
+Projecting vector V onto a plane with normal N:

 // Manual calculation